gaehlerm/SoftwareEngineering/README.md

 ## Quality

 // Write about the broken windows.
 And about good enough code.
 These two things are opposing each other...
 See The pragmatic programmer.

+There were studies what must happen that an area starts to decay [The pragmatic programmer].
+They came to the remarkable conclusion that one broken window is sufficient sign for other people to start breaking windows as well and within no time, the whole area looks ruined and abandoned.

+When writing code, it is therefore important to keep the quality high.
+Don't write bad code or it will feel abandoned as well.
+Others may start to become careless as well and start writing bad code.

+On the other end of the quality spectrum you have the issue that some developers just keep on writing and improving their code for all eternity.
+This is of course also an issue.
+There is always something that you feel like could be improved.
+But at some point you have to come to the conclusion that your code is good enough.

+These two things, broken windows and good enough code, are another example for opposing rules.
+It is your task to find the right balance between them, as it is in many things I teach throughout this book.

 ## Requirements
 // Does this go into the physical laws of code?